 Serious Faults: Over-angulated rear, with anything exaggerated beyond a mild slope.
 Rear pasterns so long and weak that proper movement is compromised.

-Feet are round and tight, with toes well arched.
+Feet are round and tight, with toes well arched and closed.
 Pads are thick and hard.
 Nails are strong and dark.
 Front dewclaws may be removed but are normally left intact.
 Removal of rear dewclaws is preferred but not mandatory.
 The feet should recoil cleanly from each stride.

 The tail is set on low in a natural extension of the unexaggerated, slightly sloping croup.
-The tail extends at least to the hock joint.
+The tail extends at least to the hock joint but not beyond the middle of the hind pastern.
 When the dog is relaxed, the tail hangs in a slight curve, like a saber.
-When the dog is excited or moving, the tail may be raised and the curve accentuated but the tail is never carried above a vertical line extending from its base.
+When the dog is excited or moving, the tail may be raised, and the curve accentuated but the tail is never carried above a vertical line extending from its base.
 The coat on the tail stands outward, giving the tail a bushy appearance.

 Dogs with docked or altered tails resulting from working injuries are not to be penalized.